css-raku/CSS-Module-raku/README.md

 say $/.ast.perl;
 ```

-CSS::Module is a set of property-specific grammars for parsing for CSS Levels 1, 2.1 and  3.
+CSS::Module is a set of module classes for parsing and and manipulation CSS Levels 1, 2.1 and  3.

-It contains grammars `CSS::Module::CSS1`, `CSS::Module::CSS21` and `CSS::Module::CSS3` for CSS levels 1.0, 2.1 and 3.0;
+It contains modules `CSS::Module::CSS1.module`, `CSS::Module::CSS21.module` and `CSS::Module::CSS3.modules` for CSS levels 1.0, 2.1 and 3.0;

 `CSS::Module::CSS3.module.property-metadata` is a generated summary of property information, e.g.:
 ```